 What is two-tier ERP?

-Two-tier ERP is an approach that has gained traction among larger companies with subsidiaries, distinct business units or regional offices.
-Instead of forcing these business units or offices to use the legacy ERP, they run on a less-resource-intensive ERP — often a SaaS solution — that’s integrated with the Tier 1 system.
+Two-tier ERP is an approach that has gained traction among larger companies with subsidiaries, distinct business units, or regional offices.
+Instead of forcing these business units or offices to use the legacy ERP, they run on a less-resource-intensive ERP—often a software-as-a-service (SaaS) solution—that’s integrated with the Tier 1 system.

 What are the advantages of cloud-based ERP?